 Are Subway Tiles Difficult To Install?

-Skilled worker aligning glossy aqua-blue subway tiles on a wall, with precision tools and adhesive bucket nearby, creating a sleek modern finish.
+Skilled worker aligning glossy aqua-blue subway tiles on a wall, with precision tools and an adhesive bucket nearby, creating a sleek modern finish.

 What Are Subway Tiles?